wochit/wochit-embedded/docs/embed.md

 The title of the video.
 ***
 **videoContext** <code>string</code>
-String initiated when calling openVideoCreator(). [videoContext](/embed.html#you-can-customize-the-video-creator-by-using-the-following-properties) connects the video to the video creator instance, so you can know where the video belongs to.
+String initiated when calling openVideoEditor(). [videoContext](/embed.html#customize-the-wochit-video-editor-by-using-the-following-properties) connects the video to the video editor instance, so you can know where the video belongs to.
 ***
 **videoId** <code>string</code>
 Wochit unique identifier for this video.
-You can use it to [re-edit the video](/embed.html#you-can-customize-the-video-creator-by-using-the-following-properties).
+You can use it to [re-edit the video](/embed.html#customize-the-wochit-video-editor-by-using-the-following-properties).
 ***
 **videoState** <code>string</code>
 This property indicates the state of the video.
 'PROCESSING' is the initial state of the video.